photz/rts-demo-server/readme.md

 # rts-demo-server

 Server for a simple real-time strategy game played in the browser.
-The client can be found here [here](https://github.com/photz/rts-demo-client).
+The client can be found [here](https://github.com/photz/rts-demo-client).

 ## Setup